securityMB/bentkowski.info/src/posts/2022/google-roulette.md

 ---
-title: 'Same Origin Policy bypass within a single a.k.a.
+title: 'Same Origin Policy bypass within a single site a.k.a.
 "Google Roulette"'
 date: "2022-11-20"
 ---